almaz-khabibrakhmanov/almaz-khabibrakhmanov.github.io/_teaching/2021-fall-teaching-1.md

 location: "Luxembourg"
 ---

 In Fall 2021, I was teaching Computational Methods course for M.Sc. in Physics (together with Dr. Mario Galante).
 For this course, I was preparing lectures, hands-on tutorials, homework exercises and exam projects.
 While challenging at first, I enjoyed the experience of sharing my knowledge with students and diligently preparing for it.
-Below ypu can find lecture slides (my part of them), as well as the homeworks and exam projects we created for this course.
+Below you can find lecture slides (my part of them), as well as the homeworks and exam projects we created for this course.

-Heading 1
+Lessons
 ======
+* Lesson 2: Numerical Differentiation: [slides](https://almaz-khabibrakhmanov.github.io/files/teaching/CompMethods/Lesson2_Slides.pdf), [hands-on session](https://almaz-khabibrakhmanov.github.io/files/teaching/CompMethods/Lesson2_HandsOn.pdf), code.

 Heading 2
 ======